 Our assays ultimately will be used for widespread detection of microbes and other pathogenic organisms, allowing organisations involved in regular monitoring for resistance appearance to have greater sensitivity for early infection detection, with accurate quantitation of the number, diversity and resistance status of infectious agents in the sample tested.

-Located at the Babraham Research Campus near Cambridge UK, and in the Cleveland, Ohio Health Tech Corridor in close proximity to four world-class healthcare institutions, the company has assembled an outstanding team of molecular biologists, infectious disease specialists and bioinformatics experts committed to the company’s success.
+Located in the Cleveland, Ohio Health Tech Corridor in close proximity to four world-class healthcare institutions, the company has assembled a team of scientists committed to the company’s success.
 It is led by a management team with proven success in the commercialisation of life-science innovation and is backed by an experienced and commercially focused Board of Directors.
 It has continuing advisory access to Nobel Laureate Dr Sydney Brenner and other leading edge scientists.